cziesman/kafka-scram-sha/README.md

 The password and the JAAS configuration will need to be configured in the client application, and will be used to authenticate against the Kafka broker.

+### Truststore

+The cluster will also have a certificate defined in a Secret.
+This demo assumes that the default self-signed certificate is used.
+In this case, the secret is named _my-cluster-cluster-ca-cert_.

+Use the following commands to extract the cluster truststore and associated password.

+    oc get secret my-cluster-cluster-ca-cert -n kafka -o jsonpath='{.data.ca\.p12}' | base64 -d > truststore.p12

+    oc get secret my-cluster-cluster-ca-cert -n kafka -o jsonpath='{.data.ca\.password}' | base64 -d

+When running the demo on a local machine, the truststore file needs to be accessible.
+For this demo, it is placed in the `src/main/resources/certs` directory and the path is configured for Kafka in `application.yaml`.
+The password that was extracted is also configured in `application.yaml`.
+Note that in a production environment, the password would be stored in a Secret or retrieved from a secure application like Vault.

+In order to deploy the client application on Openshift, the truststore must be available via a Secret.
+Luckily, the openshift-maven-plugin makes this easy.
+Use the following commands to convert the truststore file into a secret that can be configured in a template for use by the openshift-maven-plugin:

+    oc create secret generic dontcare --from-file=./src/main/resources/certs/truststore.p12 -o yaml --dry-run=client

+Use the YAML output from the commands to create the definition for a Secret named *kafka-client-secret*, which can be found in the file `src/main/resources/secret.yaml`.

+Create the secret:

+    oc apply -f src/main/resources/secret.yaml -n kafka-client

 ### Client Application

 The client application is built using Maven, Spring Boot, and the *spring-kafka* library.
 It consists of a KafkaConsumer and a KafkaProducer.